AlaaElnakeeb81536/maxico_toy_sales/README.md

 Purpose:
 This dashboard focuses on the monthly performance metrics, including profit, revenue, cost, and order count.
 It is crucial for tracking monthly progress towards goals.

-Key Components:
-1. Total Profit Current Month (180.45K): Displays the total profit for the current month, with a comparison to the set goal.
-2. Total Revenue Current Month (658.19K): Shows the revenue earned this month, compared to the target.
-3. Total Cost Current Month (477.75K): Represents the total cost incurred during the current month.
-4. Total Orders Current Month (41,830): The total number of orders placed in the current month, with a goal comparison.
-5. Total Sales (14.44M), Total Profit (4.01M), and Count Order (829K): Summarizes the overall sales, profit, and order count.
-6. Count Orders by Product Category: A treemap chart showing the distribution of orders across different product categories.
-7. Count Orders by Month: A line graph tracking the number of orders received each month, providing a view of seasonal trends.

 Usage:
 This dashboard is vital for monthly performance reviews, helping the management team to monitor key performance indicators (KPIs) against targets and make informed adjustments.